OHDSI/webapi-wiki/WebAPI-Installation-Guide.md

 2016-02-24 11:01:14.482 INFO org.ohdsi.webapi.WebApi.main() org.flywaydb.core.internal.command.DbMigrate -  - Successfully applied 21 migrations to schema "OHDSI" (execution time 00:06.124s).
 ```

-Other platforms should see similar output, except for the JDBC url in the connection.
 Use your DB platform's query tool to verify tables now exist in the schema.

 If all worked, you can verify that WebAPI is working by navigating to http://localhost:8080/WebAPI/info and you should see the following output:

 ```
-{"version":"2.7.0"}
+{"version":"2.14.0"}
 ```

-This output indicates that WebAPI version 2.7.0 is now running.
+This output indicates that WebAPI version 2.14.0 is now running.
 Next, you will need to establish a connection between WebAPI and your CDM v5 database(s) which is covered in the [CDM Configuration](CDM-Configuration) section.

 # Troubleshooting